TheParatronicas/TheParatronicas/README.md

 ### Hi there 👋

 This is Paratronicas.
 Here you will find a lot of repositories on how to use certain components with Arduino, ESP32 and Raspberry Pi 4.
-I've got a YouTube channel, where I will upload tutorials for this repos.
+I've also got a YouTube channel, where I will upload tutorials for this repos.

 Contact:
  - YouTube:  https://www.youtube.com/@TheParatronicas